Technical Notes for the Hospital Maternity-Related Procedures and Practices Statistics

 "Percent any Breast Milk Supplemented with Formula" is calculated based only on those infants fed any breast milk.

-Data were tabulated from the certificates of live birth completed in 2010 for all hospitals.
+Data were tabulated from the certificates of live birth completed for all hospitals.

 |Row Number||Procedure||Method of Calculation|